"Sydney - Melbourne - Brisbane - Canberra - Adelaide - Hobart - Perth - Darwin"

 Nevertheles the smaller cities of Hobart, Canberra and Darwin also have very easy and laid-back essences to them that make them wonderful places to visit and to live in, though Darwin is somewhat only for those who like it HOT and Hobart and Canberra for those who like it COLD.

 It is a city of diversity, no matter which way you turn there is something happening.
-Modern buildings, shopping galore, The Rocks, the restaurants, china town, Darling harbour and the waterfront, all in walking distance from your city hotel or take the Mono rail.
+Modern buildings, shopping galore, The Rocks, the restaurants, China Town, Darling Harbour and the waterfront, all in walking distance from your city hotel.

 Sydney is surrounded by parks and gardens and a fabulous working harbour, take a stroll around the harbour past the Opera House to the botanical gardens, watch the ferries and other vassals leave the quay on there journeys you can't miss the Opera House or the Sydney Harbour Bridge.

 At night the city, WOW!
 It almost explodes and sparkles with things to see and do, a harbour cruise or dinner and dancing, a night club perhaps, visit one off the many bars at darling harbour.

 Set on the shores of Port Phillip Bay Melbourne has the Yarra River trickling through its centre.

 There are park all around the city, the Royal Botanic Gardens, is one of the best in the world.

 It is an expansive city and there is much to do the city is a live with entertainment, festivals and world class restaurants, Australian Ballet and much of its architecture from earlier days has been preserved.
 Know for the cities centre Rail Station and of course the wonderful electric trams.

 Victorians love their sport and along with Cricket, Tennis and the very own Australian Rules Football, Horse racing is also a favourite with the locals and home to the world famous Melbourne cup, known as the horse race that stops a Nation.

 Melbourne also has claims that it offers the best shopping in Australia.
 Night life is a plenty, from take a stroll along the Yarra to the night clubs and restaurants, it all there and well worth your inspection.